Your doctor may ask you to get one in order to look for and treat problems with your blood vessels.

 For some exams, you will get a special dye injected into one of your veins.
 It helps to make the images even clearer and more detailed.

 This type of dye usually doesn’t cause allergic reactions, unlike some that contain iodine.
-But if you have kidney disease, you may need to skip the dye to avoid further kidney damage.

 After the MRA